 This research, and the innovative and unconventional thinking it embodies, has been featured in numerous academic institutions, media outlets and conferences.
 These include the New York School of Interior Design, Washington University in St. Louis, Kennesaw State University, Healthcare Design, Behavioral Healthcare, Contract, Sidewalk Radio, the 2014 Academy of Neuroscience For Architecture Conference, and the 2015 Convention of the American Institute of Architects.

-To learn more about Phase 1 of this research, download a copy of the white paper Posttraumatic Understanding: The Connections between Posttraumatic Stress and Environmental Design.
+To learn more about Phase 1 of this research, Join out Network and download a copy of the white paper Posttraumatic Understanding: The Connections between Posttraumatic Stress and Environmental Design.
 To get the latest insights and stay informed about future developments, Contact Us and write a message mentioning Posttraumatic Understanding.